Telehealth clinical services

 These virtual meetings allow the OPN to carry out a more comprehensive assessment of the patient's signs and symptoms than does a telephone meeting, while allowing the patient to remain in their home.
 Virtual meetings also bring together other oncology professionals and informal caregivers.

-For health care professionals, see the Toolbox (in French only) for this service.
+For health care professionals, see the page Rencontre virtuelle pour IPO (in French only).